 - Characterize essential techniques to process, analyze and to visualize geographic information.

-- Couple and process geographic information from various sources.
+- Model, couple, process and present geographic data from various sources.

 - Apply cartographic techniques to visualize results.